AguaClara/high_g_flocculation-DEPRECATED/HighGFlocculation_Spring2018_ResearchReportFinalDraft.md

 <!--For final project- insert ProCoDa reading of syringe press after pressure has been built up  --->

 From this image, it can be seen that as the syringe is being filled, the pressure drops below zero as flow is now in the opposite direction (the syringe is being filled before the flocculator so water from the pump is being pushed into the syringe and water from the flocculator is being drawn backwards into the syringe).
+#### Tanvi: the part in parenthesis is key, so make it its own sentence.
 Once filled, the pressure readings began to normalize.
 When ejecting the water from the syringe to the original, a substantial pressure difference was caused, reaching 500 cm of pressure.
+#### Tanvi:Instead of dfifference, specify increase or decrease
 After reaching the peak pressure, the headloss through the flocculator slowly begins to stabilize back to its original headloss of 100cm.
+#### Tanvi: emphasize whether or not this is the pre-buildup headloss

 <!--This is somewhat hard to explain, we may take a video of this for our final presentation.
 Maybe we will anotate the drawing --->